Jack Dempsey vs. Georges Carpentier: Aftermath

-The Jack Dempsey versus Georges Carpentier bout was the first ever boxing fight to produce $1,000,000 in revenue, or a "million dollar gate" at a then record of $1,789,238.
+The Jack Dempsey versus Georges Carpentier bout was the first boxing fight to produce $1,000,000 in revenue, or a "million dollar gate" at a then record of $1,789,238.
 It was also the first heavyweight championship fight where women attended in great numbers.
 This can be attributed to the favorable pre-fight press Carpentier had received in many New York City newspapers that portrayed him as a dashing, handsome and stylish French war hero.

-Dempsey kept the Heavyweight title until he lost it in 1926 to Gene Tunney on points after ten rounds.
-In 1927, he attempted to regain it from Tunney in what became known as The Long Count Fight, but again lost by ten rounds decision.
+Dempsey kept the heavyweight title until 1926, then lost it to Gene Tunney on points after ten rounds.
+In 1927, Dempsey attempted to regain the title from Tunney in what became known as The Long Count Fight, but again lost by ten rounds decision.
 He retired after that fight and operated a restaurant in New York City, dying in 1983 at age 87.

 Carpentier fought twelve more times, going 7-4-1 during that span.
-One of those bouts was a fifteenth round knockout defeat at the hands of Tunney.
+One of those bouts was a fifteenth-round knockout defeat at the hands of Tunney.
 He became an actor in France, participating in eight feature films.
 Carpentier died in 1975.

 Both fighters are members of the International Boxing Hall of Fame.